idvhfd/work-planner-api/README.md

 7. Run `setup_for_dev.py` if you wish to input some basic test data.
 8. Run app through either Docker (if you wish to set that up) or through: `FLASK_ENV=development python manage.py run`

+## CLI commands:
+A set of CLI commands has been provided to help populate the database.
+These can be found through the `python manage.py --help` command.
+Please do be mindful that the CLI commands do not utilize the API logic because the data is inserted directly into the DB.
+This means that any filtering or formatting provided by the API cannot be applied to CLI data.

 ## Updating project dependencies:
 The requirements are managed with pip-tools, in order to pin down their versions.